Tomáš Masaryk: Czechoslovak Legion and US visit

 On 5 August 1914, the Russian High Command authorized the formation of a battalion recruited from Czechs and Slovaks in Russia.
-The unit went to the front in October 1914, and was attached to the Russian Third Army.
+The unit went to the front in October 1914 and was attached to the Russian Third Army.

 From its start, Masaryk wanted to develop the legion from a battalion to a formidable military formation.
 To do so, however, he realized that he would need to recruit Czech and Slovak prisoners of war (POWs) in Russian camps.
 In late 1914, Russian military authorities permitted the legion to enlist Czech and Slovak POWs from the Austro-Hungarian army; the order was rescinded in a few weeks, however, because of opposition from other areas of the Russian government.
 Despite continuing efforts to persuade the Russian authorities to change their minds, the Czechs and Slovaks were officially barred from recruiting POWs until the summer of 1917.
 Under these conditions, the Czechoslovak armed unit in Russia grew slowly from 1914 to 1917.
-Masaryk preferred to concentrate on elites rather public opinion.
+Masaryk preferred to concentrate on elites rather than public opinion.
 On 19 October 1915, Masaryk gave the inaugural address at the newly opened School of Slavonic Studies at King's College London on "The Problem of Small Nations in the European Crisis", arguing that on both moral and practical grounds that the United Kingdom should support the independence efforts of "small" nations such as the Czechs.
 Shortly afterwards, Masaryk crossed the English Channel to go to Paris, where he delivered a speech in French at the Institut d'études slaves of the Sorbonne on "Les Slaves parmi les nations" ("The Slavs Among the Nations"), receiving what was described as a "vigorous applause".

 During the war, Masaryk's intelligence network of Czech revolutionaries provided critical intelligence to the allies.
 His European network worked with an American counterespionage network of nearly 80 members, headed by Emanuel Viktor Voska (including G. W. Williams).
 Voska and his network, who (as Habsburg subjects) were presumed to be German supporters, spied on German and Austrian diplomats.
 Among other achievements, the intelligence from these networks was critical in uncovering the Hindu–German Conspiracy in San Francisco.
 Masaryk began teaching at London University in October 1915.
 He published "Racial Problems in Hungary", with ideas about Czechoslovak independence.
 In 1916, Masaryk went to France to convince the French government of the necessity of dismantling Austria-Hungary.
-He consulted with his friend professor Pavel Miliukov, a leading Russian historian and one of the leaders of the Kadet Party, to introduce to various members of Russian high society.
+He consulted with his friend professor Pavel Miliukov, a leading Russian historian and one of the leaders of the Kadet Party, to introduce him to various members of Russian high society.